drstearns/passport-uwshib/README.md

     var publicCert = fs.readFileSync('./security/server-cert.pem', 'utf-8');
     var privateKey = fs.readFileSync('./security/server-pvk.pem', 'utf-8');

 These are used not only for the HTTPS server, but also to sign requests sent to the UW IdP.
-You can use [openssl](http://www.sslshopper.com/article-most-common-openssl-commands.html) to generate keys, certificate signing requests, or self-signed certificates.
-The UW IdP seems to require HTTPS, so you should get a signed certificate for your server before trying to register it.
+You can use [openssl](http://www.sslshopper.com/article-most-common-openssl-commands.html) to generate keys and certificate signing requests.
+The UW IdP seems to require that your server responds to HTTPS requests, so you should get a signed certificate for your server before trying to register it.

 The script continues by creating a typical Express application and registering the typical middleware.
 For more information on this, see the [Passport.js site](http://passportjs.org/).